Skip to Content

 Well known for its charming vineyard accommodation and quaint restaurant, Kinross Winery offers an ideal mix of comfort and boutique feel.

 Kinross’s Cellar Door and tasting room pride itself on showcasing a selection of Central Otago wines complete with tales of the region, the winemaking process, and other tidbits to provide visitors with a top-shelf experience every time.
-In fact, there are 5 different wineries that use Kinross as their cellar door so you get to taste a huge variety in one place!
+In fact, 5 different wineries use Kinross as their cellar door so you get to taste a huge variety in one place!

 The cozy cottages are where comfort, beauty, and privacy meet.
 Sleep amongst the vines in these well-appointed and stylish little buildings scattered throughout the grounds.

-4. Akarua
+4. Mora

 a lady pours some wine at Akura Wines near Queenstown